-- 81. The objectives of the Major Transit Station Areas, as delineated on Map 1H and Map 6, are: - (1) To leverage infrastructure investments and the development of public service facilities to support a significant share of growth, and achieve transit support densities through existing or planned frequent transit service. - (2) To provide a range and mix of transit-supportive uses, such as residential, retail, office and public uses, as well as public service facilities and parks and open spaces that support the area in a pedestrian-oriented urban environment. - (3) To function as an important Strategic Growth Area component of the Regional Urban Structure and leverage infrastructure investment and frequent transit service to accommodate increased densities and transit-supportive growth. - (4) To achieve multimodal access to stations and support complete communities. - (5) To plan for a diverse mix of uses, including additional residential units and Affordable Housing, where appropriate. - (6) To protect existing employment uses within Major Transit Station Areas by ensuring land use compatibility with adjacent new development is achieved.
+81. The objectives of the Major Transit Station Areas, as delineated on Map 1H and Map 6, are:

-(7) To maximize the number of potential transit users within walking distance of a station, while considering contextually appropriate intensification opportunities within stable residential neighbourhoods to ensure the protection of neighbourhood character, to be determined through the preparation of Area-Specific Plans.
+- (1) To leverage infrastructure investments and the development of public service facilities to support a significant share of growth, and achieve transit support densities through existing or planned frequent transit service. - (2) To provide a range and mix of transit-supportive uses, such as residential, retail, office and public uses, as well as public service facilities and parks and open spaces that support the area in a pedestrian-oriented urban environment. - (3) To function as an important Strategic Growth Area component of the Regional Urban Structure and leverage infrastructure investment and frequent transit service to accommodate increased densities and transit-supportive growth. - (4) To achieve multimodal access to stations and support complete communities. - (5) To plan for a diverse mix of uses, including additional residential units and Affordable Housing, where appropriate. - (6) To protect existing employment uses within and adjacent to Major Transit Station Areas by ensuring land use compatibility with adjacent new development is achieved.
+New developments are required to meet the Provincial Policy Statement, 2020 requirements for land use compatibility. - (7) To maximize the number of potential transit users within walking distance of a station, while considering contextually appropriate intensification opportunities within stable residential neighbourhoods to ensure the protection of neighbourhood character, to be determined through the preparation of Area-Specific Plans.